-Provide the required supporting information for the following costs (See R&R Budget instructions): equipment; domestic and foreign travel; participant/trainees; material and supplies; publication; consultant services; ADP/computer services; subaward/consortium/contractual; equipment or facility rental/user fees; alterations and renovations; and indirect cost type.
+Provide the required supporting information for the following costs (See R&R Budget instructions): equipment; domestic and foreign travel; participant/trainees; materials and supplies; publication; consultant services; ADP/computer services; subaward/consortium/contractual; equipment or facility rental/user fees; alterations and renovations; and indirect cost type.
 Provide any other information you wish to submit to justify your budget request.
-Attach a single budget justification file for the entire project period in Field K. The file automatically carries over to each budget year.
+Attach a single budget justification file for the entire project period in field K. The file automatically carries over to each budget year.

-4. R&R SUBAWARD BUDGET ATTACHMENT(S) FORM.
+4. R&R Subaward Budget Attachment(s) Form

-Budgets for Subrecipients, other than DOE FFRDC Contractors.
-You must provide a separate cumulative R&R budget for each subrecipient that is expected to perform work estimated to be more than \$100,000 or 50 percent of the total work effort (whichever is less).
-If you are selected for award, you must submit a multi-year budget for each of these subrecipients (See Section IV.D for submission of Subrecipients' multi-year budgets).
-Download the R&R Budget Attachment from the R&R SUBAWARD BUDGET ATTACHMENT(S) FORM and e-mail it to each subrecipient that is required to submit a separate budget.
-After the subrecipient has emailed its completed budget back to you, attach it to one of the blocks provided on the form.
-Use up to ten letters of the subrecipient's name (plus.xfd) as the file name (e.g., ucla.xfd or energyres.xfd).
+Budgets for Subawardees, other than DOE FFRDC Contractors: You must provide a separate cumulative R&R budget for each subawardee that is expected to perform work estimated to be more than \$100,000 or 50 percent of the total work effort (whichever is less).
+If you are selected for award, you must submit a multi-year budget for each of these subawardees (See Section IV.D for submission of Subawardees' multi-year budgets).
+Download the R&R Budget Attachment from the R&R SUBAWARD BUDGET ATTACHMENT(S) FORM and e-mail it to each subawardee that is required to submit a separate budget.
+After the subawardee has e-mailed its completed budget back to you, attach it to one of the blocks provided on the form.
+Use up to 10 letters of the subawardee's name (plus.xfd) as the file name (e.g., ucla.xfd or energyres.xfd).

-5. PROJECT/PERFORMANCE SITE LOCATION(s).
+5. Project/Performance Site Location(s)